 What is the meaning of the dogwood flower when it’s white?
 White is the most common bloom you’ll find on dogwood plants.
 White flowers of dogwoods most often have a symbolic meaning related to innocence, purity, and spirituality.

 A red dogwood flower is usually used to symbolize love and passion, the perfect gift to give to someone you love.
 The symbolic meaning of most dogwood flowers that are red is similar to red flowers of other species.

 In general, dogwood flowers in different shades of red can also be used to symbolize more intense themes.
 Since these flowers resemble blood and are often the first trees to blossom in the spring, they can symbolize aggression and tenacity as well.

 What Does an Orange Dogwood Flower Symbolize?

-Orange dogwood flowers usually represent a positive energy, attitude, and most importantly, the orange flower petals represent happiness.
+Orange dogwood flowers usually represent a positive energy, mutual attraction, attitude, and most importantly, the orange flower petals represent happiness.